mologna/field-redactor/README.md

 * Only data in `contactInfo` which matched a `secretKey` was redacted
 * Object data in someSecretData was only redacted if the key was a `secretKey`
 * All object data in `someDeepSecretData` was redacted as it was specified as a `deepSecretKey`.
-* object data in `actions` matched the `actionsCustomObject` so the value was conditionally redacted if the `field` value was a secret
+* object data in `actions` matched the `actionsCustomObject` so the value was conditionally redacted if the `field` value was a secret/deepSecret
-* object data in `metadata` matched the `metadataCustomObject` so the value was conditionally redacted if the `name` value was a secret
+* object data in `metadata` matched the `metadataCustomObject` so the value was conditionally redacted if the `name` value was a secret/deepSecret

 ---